Custom Product Pages (CPPs) & Impact on ASO

-Custom product pages are alternate versions of an App Store product page that app marketers will be able to create to highlight different functionalities, content, or offers than those shown on their default page.
-As a result, marketers will be able to leverage these page variations to target different segments of their target audience.
-With custom product pages, developers will be able to create up to 35 customized variants of their default product page and change their promotional text, screenshots, and/or app preview video with each variant.
+Custom product pages are alternate versions of an App Store product page that app marketers can create to highlight different functionalities, content, or offers than those shown on their default page.
+As a result, marketers can leverage these page variations to target different segments of their target audience.
+With custom product pages, developers can:

-Custom product pages will be accessible via a unique URL.
-As a result, traffic driven to the custom product page will come from referrals, thus helping app marketers better adapt their message to audiences coming from outside the App Store (and thus improve the performance of efforts such as paid ad campaigns, influencer marketing, or other marketing initiatives).
+Custom product pages are accessible via a unique URL (not via app store organic search).
+As a result, traffic driven to the custom product page comes from direct and referral traffic, helping app marketers better adapt their message to audiences coming from different channels (and thus improve the performance of efforts, such as paid ad campaigns, influencer marketing, or other marketing initiatives).

-Apple’s custom product pages will allow app marketers to customize their app preview videos, screenshots, and/or promotional text on the App Store.
-They will be localizable and accessible via a unique URL (source:developer.apple.com).
+Apple’s custom product pages allow app marketers to customize their app preview videos, screenshots, and/or promotional text on the App Store.
+They are localizable and accessible via a unique URL (Source:developer.apple.com).